department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/decision-ready-claims.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="exclusions-dic">More exclusions for dependency and indemnity compensation (DIC) claims</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="exclusions-dic">More exclusions for Dependency and Indemnity Compensation (DIC) claims</button>
 <div id="exclusions-dic" class="usa-accordion-content">

 You can't file your DIC claim through the DRC program if any of the below factors are true for you.